North Carolina Economic Development Association

 Raleigh, NC 27622

-Director of Outreach and Partnership Development
+Director of Events and Operations

 Chris Kouri has worked as an attorney with the firm of Nexsen Pruet PLLC in Charlotte since 2015.
 From 2011 to 2015, he practiced economic development and corporate law at the firm of Womble Carlyle Sandridge & Rice.
 He was General Counsel and Director of Government Affairs for the Charlotte Motor Speedway for the prior six years.
 Chris was a member of the Charlotte Regional Partnership’s executive committee from 2008 to 2018, serving also as the organization’s general counsel from 2015-2018.
 He was a candidate for the US House of Representatives (8th District) in 2002.
 Chris is a 1992 graduate of Yale University, where he earned a BA in African American Studies and excelled athletically as Varsity Captain on the Yale football team.
 He also holds a Master of Public Policy from Duke University and a JD from UNC’s School of Law in Chapel Hill.